-As with most bachelor’s degrees, the BSN requires 120 credits, with a minimum of 30 completed at UMW, including seven nursing courses and three courses in the social science and humanities disciplines.
+As with most bachelor’s degrees, the nursing (BSN) curriculum requires 120 credits, with a minimum of 30 completed at UMW, including seven nursing courses and three courses in the social science and humanities disciplines.
 Students must receive a cumulative GPA of at least 2.00 on all UMW work but are encouraged to aim for a 3.0 or higher if planning to continue their nursing education at the graduate level.
 Required courses are as follows:

 Course Descriptions